Index / Past / №03 / Spacecraft / Remote Sensing

 - Blue Canyon: XACT-50 ADCS

-- DHV Technology: Solar Panels
+- DHV Technology: CubeSat Solar Panels

 - Iridium: Satellite IoT Solutions